Programme *

 Check in & Welcome Coffee

-Participant check-in, networking, and first discussions with clusters and associations.
+Participant check-in, networking, and first discussions with participants at the European Defence Supply event location.

 BLOCK 1 — Orientation & Framework Conditions